 Although the Bible never mentions Christ's blood being preserved, one of the apocryphal gospels asserts that Joseph of Arimathea preserved the Precious Blood after he had washed the dead body of Christ.
 The daily making present of the Blood of Christ during the Mass was central in the religious life of the Middle Age in Europe.
 If genuine, a relic of the Blood of Jesus would be of utmost significance, a uniquely important witness to Jesus’ Passion and a perpetual reminder of the historical character of the Christian Gospel.

 Popular legend asserts that the phial was taken to Bruges during the Second Crusade of CE 1147–1149, by Thierry of Alsace, who returned from Jerusalem with the relic of the Holy Blood presented to him by his brother-in-law Baldwin III of Jerusalem, as the reward of his great services.
-However, recent research found no evidences of the presence of the relic in Bruges before the 1250s.
+However, recent research found no evidence of the presence of the relic in Bruges before the 1250s.
 In all likelihood, the relic originated from the 1204 sack of Constantinople by the army of the Count of Flanders, Baldwin IX during the Fourth Crusade.
 Ever since, the phial has played no small part in the religious life of the city.
 Pope Clement V issued a papal bull in 1310 granting indulgences to pilgrims who visited the chapel to view the relic.

 Recent investigations have showed that the phial, made of rock crystal and dating back to the 11th or 12th century, was a Byzantine perfume bottle made in the area of Constantinople.
-It was never opened since its arrival in Bruges.
+It has never opened since its arrival in Bruges.
 Its neck is wound with gold thread and its stopper is sealed with red wax.
 The phial is encased in a glass-fronted gold cylinder closed at each end by coronets decorated with angels.
 The date "MCCCLXXXVIII die III maii" (May 3, 1388) is engraved on the frame.

-📄 The Titulus Crucis
+The Titulus Crucis

 The relics of the Cross were initially stored in the chapel created in the IV century by St. Helen herself; in the XVI century they were moved to allow a more adequate conservation and in 1931 they found their final place in the modern Chapel accessible via the corridor that symbolize an ideal ascent to Calvary.